How To Use Essential Oils

 This is a comprehensive guide to using essential oils.
 It provides detailed instructions on how to use essential oils safely and effectively to restore and enhance your health and well being.

-- 10 Different Ways Of Using Essential Oils
+- Safe Storage Of Essential Oils

-- Inhaling Essential Oils – straight from the bottle
+- Inhaling Undiluted Essential Oils

 - Diffusing Essential Oils